 - I have nothing against Security Benefit Life or the Secure Income Annuity

 - After reviewing quite a few annuities on the market I do think this is actually one of the best if used for the right circumstances

-- I think most investors have no idea how the Secure Income Annuity, or most annuities for that matter, really work
+- I think some investors have no idea how the Secure Income Annuity, or most annuities for that matter, really work